 You probably heard somewhere someone associating birds with dinosaurs.

 Birds have certain traits that lead many scientists to believe they are modern-day dinosaurs.
-The scaly feet might be one of the indicators, but have you ever wondered how much of dinosaur genes are in a chicken?
+The scaly feet might be one of the indicators, but have you ever wondered how many dinosaur genes are in a chicken?
 Here in this article, we will discuss if dinosaurs evolved into birds.

 The truth is: “Yes!
-Dinosaurs are to birds as humans are to apes.
+Dinosaurs are to birds as apes are to humans.
 Birds evolved from dinosaurs, and therefore are dinosaurs.

 The first bird’s ancestors came from a dinosaur family called Theropods.
 They were the largest terrestrial carnivores dinosaurs, and that includes the Tyrannosaurus rex on the list.

 That means that a chicken, for instance, shares a surprising amount of DNA with the most fearsome dinosaur that ever inhabited Earth!

 The evolution from Theropod dinosaurs happened during the Jurassic (around 165-150 million years ago), and their classic small, lightweight, feathered, and winged body plan was pieced together gradually over millions of years of evolution.

 Recently, scientists were able to extract and sequence proteins out of a well-preserved T-Rex bone.
 They compared it to many other animals, and to no surprise, they closely matched birds.

 How did the bird ancestors survive the mass extinction?